Installation

 ./oibus-launcher --config ~/oibus-data

-- You need admin permissions to run the binary
+- Administrator permissions are required to run the binary.

-- The binary must be run from its own folder
+- The binary must be executed from its own folder.

 Allow App Execution

-- Go to System Settings > Privacy & Security
+./oibus-launcher— macOS will display a security warning and block execution. - Go to System Settings → Privacy & Security.

-- In the Security section, click Allow Anyway for:
+- In the Security section, click Allow Anyway next to the blocked binary.

 Access OIBus